barneyb/johann/README.md

 ## Memory "Safety"

-There are no safety checks - you can ruin your day with impunity.
+There are no runtime safety checks - you can ruin your day with impunity.
+When a program exits (without panicking), the count of `malloc` and `free` calls is compared.
+If they don't match, a warning is logged.
 I'm hoping avoid writing a proper allocator in assembly.

 Currently, the "allocator" `mmap`s a few anonymous pages, and each `malloc` gets the next however many bytes from there. `free` does nothing, so once the four pages are exhausted: segfault!

 ## Standard Library

 Johann's standard library is minimal.
-Grouped by the file defining them, which is currently an opaque detail.
+Functions are grouped by the file defining them, which is currently an opaque detail.
 Symbols use a `__j_` prefix, so `puts` is actually exported to the linker as `__j_puts`.

 ### `allocator`